razisamuely/taxi-rides-prediction-/README.md

 Simple baselines are also created to establish a benchmark for comparison.
 The first baseline does not use any data from the test set, while the second one uses data from the test set.
+An example of a baseline that uses different time periods for predicting future demand.

+![ChessUrl](https://github.com/razisamuely/taxi-rides-prediction-/blob/main/gifs/baseline_b_mae.gif)

 We also perform Exploratory Data Analysis (EDA) to understand the distribution of the data, identify outliers and missing values, and uncover any underlying patterns or trends.

-Example for base line

-![ChessUrl](https://github.com/razisamuely/taxi-rides-prediction-/blob/main/gifs/baseline_b_mae.gif)
+missing target data points across dates

 ## Modeling